dhuynh97/personal-portfolio-website/content/featured/scraper/index.md

 showInProjects: true
 ---

-A similar build of an internal webscraping tool I developed to collect prospective client contacts for [Bainbridge Consulting](https://bainbridgeconsulting.com).
+A similar build of an internal webscraping tool I developed to collect private equity client contacts for [Bainbridge Consulting](https://bainbridgeconsulting.com).
 <br> Overall, it resulted in collecting over 1,000 prospective client contacts for the firm's business development pipeline.
-<br>I developed this using the [Selenium python library](https://pypi.org/project/selenium/) for HTML scraping and [pyXL](https://www.python-excel.org/) for additional Microsoft Excel compatibility.
+<br>I developed this using the [Selenium](https://pypi.org/project/selenium/) python library for HTML scraping and [pyXL](https://www.python-excel.org/) for additional Microsoft Excel compatibility.